Scott Stadthagen: Political career

-Stadthagen won the 2018 Republican Primary for Alabama House District 9 with 62.4% of the vote before running unopposed in the General Election.
+Stadthagen won the 2018 Republican primary for Alabama House District 9 with 62.4% of the vote before running unopposed in the general election.

 Stadthagen has sponsored numerous bills targeting LGBT people as part of the larger 2020s anti-LGBT movement.
 In February 2022, he introduced House Bill 322, a bathroom bill targeting transgender students.
 The bill was later amended by the Alabama Senate to include a restriction of classroom discussion or instruction about sexual orientation or gender identity from kindergarten through fifth grade, drawing comparisons to Florida's Don't Say Gay bill.
 "The aims of the bill are not controversial — or, at least, they weren’t controversial until the Left made the simple act of going to the bathroom a political issue," said Stadthagen after the bill was signed into law by Governor Kay Ivey in April.
 "I refuse to play politics with the safety of Alabama’s schoolchildren."
 In April 2023, Stadthagen was one of six Republicans who introduced House Bill 401, which looked to ban drag performances in public spaces where minors were present by amending the Anti-Obscenity Enforcement Act to expand the definition of "sexual conduct" to include drag.
 The proposal did not make it into law.

+After winning reelection in 2022, Stadthagen was chosen by the Republican caucus as the majority leader of the Alabama House of Representatives; he was inaugurated in that position in January 2023.

 In October 2023, Stadthagen was honored by the American Legislative Exchange Council as one of the top "50 under 50" legislators who represented the conservative think tank's principles and values.

+In February 2026, Stadthagen resigned as majority leader of the Alabama House of Representatives ahead of a campaign to become the next chair of the Alabama Republican Party, following the resignation of John Wahl.
+Stadthagen won the internal election on March 7, 2026, defeating former Alabama Secretary of State John Merrill and acting chair Joan Reynolds.